Pedasi Panama sunset

 - energy-sapping inauthenticity

 because lying to yourself creates the illusion that you are 100% altruistic.
 No, you are not.
 Not only is this OK, it is a requirement to actually enjoy blogging and to sustain until you become a professional blogger.
-Humans have passions.
-People may deeply enjoy helping readers but need to blog for self on even a slight level to stabilize their energy for a long journey.

 Others